of Diseases Treated by

 Diabetes mellitus type 1 will reach the stage of life threatening and severely disabling complications the progress of which cannot be controlled by insulin treatment alone.

-It has been known for three decades that BCRO type of fetal precursor cell transplantation ( cell therapy) is the sole therapy available for such advanced stages of diabetes.
-Prior to introduction of BCRO type of fetal precursor cell transplantation in 1984 in USSR the success of German cell therapy in treatment of diabetes mellitus and its complications was non-existent.
+It has been known for three decades that BCRO fetal precursor cell transplantation ( cell therapy) is the sole therapy available for such advanced stages of diabetes.
+Prior to introduction of BCRO fetal precursor cell transplantation in 1984 in USSR the success of German cell therapy in treatment of diabetes mellitus and its complications was non-existent.

 Already in the 1930 Alexis Carrell, Nobel Prize Winner in medicine, stated that insulin alone cannot cure diabetes mellitus, only a correct type of cell transplantation can.This statement is still valid today - even after widely promoted DCCT clinical trial in the U.S.